-When output requirements demand some portions of the map be combined into a single document, adding chunk="combine" to a branch of the map instructs a processor to render one document that combines all topics in that branch.
-This is particularly useful when the topics need to be rendered independently for other contexts, or when the way topics are contributed makes creating a single source document impossible.
+When output requirements demand that portions of the map be combined into a single document, specifying chunk="combine" on a map branch instructs a processor to render one document that combines all topics in that branch.

-In the following sample, the original map is updated with @chunk attributes to indicate that each lesson branch should render as a single result document; topics in the first branch with goals.dita are not affected as a result of the @chunk attribute.
+In the following code sample, chunk="combine" is specified on the lesson branches.
+This indicates that each lesson branch should rendered as a single result document.
+Topics in the first branch with goals.dita will not be affected.